Transforming food systems with aquatic foods: Access to sustainable, safe and nutritious food for all

 - Dr. Naoko Yamamoto, Assistant Director General for Universal Health Coverage; Chair, UN Nutrition

 - Dr. Manuel Barange, Director, Fisheries and Aquaculture Policy and Resources Division, FAO

 - Dr. Lawrence Haddad, Chair, Action Track 1: Access to safe and nutritious food for all

 - Kristian Teleki, Director, Head of Secretariat, High Level Panel for a Sustainable Ocean Economy

-This event was opened and closed by Head of the Global Action Network Sustainable Food from the Oceans and Inland Waters for Food Security and Nutrition, Senior Adviser at the Norwegian Ministry of Trade, Industry and Fisheries, Anita Utheim Iversen.
-Iversen leads the Global Action Network’s efforts in facilitating the disseminating knowledge and experiences between Member States on effective policies and actions to ensure sustainable fishery and aquaculture practices.
+This event will be opened and closed by the Senior Adviser at Norwegian Ministry of Trade, Industry and Fisheries and Head of the Global Action Network Sustainable Food from the Oceans and Inland Waters for Food Security and Nutrition, Anita Utheim Iversen.